programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 You should now have a directory structure as shown in Figure 11.
 This contains the main components of your project: `index.html` (your webpage); `main.css` (the styling); and the `models` folder (which contains the model file `png_sceneDRACO.glb`).
 The `textures` folder will be used in Part 2.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-11.png" alt="A screenshot of the VSC editor with the directory structure of the myscene folder." caption="Figure 11.
 The directory structure can be seen in the left-hand panel of the VSC editor.
-The index.html file contents are shown in the main panel.
+The `index.html` file contents are shown in the main panel.
 A VSC terminal is open and shown in the bottom panel." %}

 Now you will use the terminal to run the webpage you have just created.
-In VSC, select **Terminal** > **New Terminal** to open a terminal.
+In VSC, select **Terminal** > **New Terminal**.
 Make sure that the command line of your terminal/shell indicates that you are in the `myscene` folder (for example, it may end with `myscene %`).
-You can check which folder you are currently in by typing
+You can check which folder you are currently in by typing:

 ```
 pwd
 ```
 which stands for ‘print working directory’.

-In the terminal, type
+In the terminal, type:

 ```
 npx serve